Skip to content ↓

 Curriculum Intent

-At Churchill C.E.V.C.
-Primary School we believe that art and design plays a vital part in our children’s education.
+At Churchill Primary School we believe that art and design plays a vital part in our children’s education.
 We aim to inspire a love of creative learning within an inclusive art curriculum with space to explore our own imagination and ideas.
 Our well-structured lessons and ‘Art Days’ build on previous learning and use existing knowledge, whilst also allowing a creative freedom which embraces our own curiosities and interests.
 Our curriculum stimulates imagination and creativity, it allows children to become involved in a range of visual, tactile and sensory experiences, and allows them to communicate what they see, think and feel through the use of colour, texture, form and pattern.
 Children are consistently reminded that there is no right answer in art and design, and as with all subject areas, they are safe to make mistakes as these are an important part of learning in the creative process.

 Art and Design promotes careful observation and an appreciation of the world around us.
 We are keen to take inspiration from the beautiful Mendips and surrounding areas as well as looking at the art of other cultures.